oroinc/documentation/user/back-office/customers/customers/address-book.rst

 .. begin

-For customers, customer users contacts in Oro application, the address book allows to enter and view account address details.
+For customers, customer users, and contacts in Oro application, the address book allows to enter and view account address details.

 To add an address to the address book: